MikeHopley/ftl-ships-strategy/index.md

 [Defence drones cover this ship poorly](https://i.imgur.com/vOgB7mg.jpg): as weapons and clone/medbay are vulnerable.

+Sector 1 distress beacons are&hellip;maybe worth visiting.
+You have blue options from the teleporter (okay) and the Slug (weak).

 ### Balance Mod

 Slug Repair Gel sells for 20, Healing Burst for 12.
 Healing Burst charges quicker.
 Reconstructive Teleport costs 45.